analogdevicesinc/ai8x-training/README.md

 Configure the accelerator for the given network.

 `int cnn_load_weights(void);`
-Load the accelerator weights.
-Note that `cnn_init()` must be called before loading weights after reset or wake from sleep.
+Load the accelerator weights. `cnn_init()` must be called before loading weights after reset or wake from sleep. *Note that the physical weight memories are 72-bit wide.
+When `--mexpress` mode is enabled, the weight data is written in a sequence of 32-bit writes, containing the “packed” weight values.
+When `--mexpress` is disabled, each weight memory is written in four 32-bit memory writes, with zero-padded data.*

 `int cnn_verify_weights(void);`
 Verify the accelerator weights (used for debug only).

 `int cnn_load_bias(void);`
-Load accelerator the bias values (if needed).
+Load the accelerator bias values (if needed).
+Unlike accelerator weights, bias values cannot be retained after calling `cnn_disable()`.
+Therefore, this function must be called again after the accelerator is re-enabled. *Note: The bias values are stored in 8-bit software arrays, but the physical memories require 32-bit access.
+The helper function `memcpy_8to32()` performs the expansion from 8 to 32-bit.*

 `int cnn_start(void);`
 Start accelerator processing.